(n) Provisions, Contingent Liabilities and Contingent Assets

 Aggrieved by Commissioner's order the Company had filed Appeal before CESTAT on 01.08.2023 and is awaiting further communication."

-IX.
+VII.
 Income Tax Order for Assessment Year 2021-22

 During the financial year 2022-2023 Income Tax scrutiny assessment for assessment year 2021-22 was completed wherein unusually exorbitant addition of INR 13,218.80 Lakhs was made to the income reported by the company in it's income tax return and a demand Order of INR 5,730.20 Lakhs including interest was raised on the Company.
-The addition had been made on the technical grounds that the company's sugar recovery is less than 10%.
-The assessing officer had not considered many aspects and information applicable and relevant to the company during the assessment.
-Furthermore, the assessing officer did not consider the tax credit available to the company and set-off of the depreciation losses carried forward from previous years.

 The company had filed an Appeal before the Commissioner of Income Tax on 24.01.2023 against the Assessment Order.

 The hearing through video conferencing was held on 21/02/2024 before CIT(A).
-Thereafter additional submission were called for which have been made and now order is awaited.
+Thereafter additional submission were called for which have been made and now Order is awaited."

 (vii) Terms and conditions of transactions with related parties